adamnicholson/flatbase/README.md

 ```

 It also means that you can, at any point, easily unserialize() your data without having to go through Flatbase if you wish.
+> Note: Althought serializing is possible, be careful when using this in production.
+Remember that if you serialize an object, and then later on delete or move the class it was an instance of, you won't be able to un-serialze it.
+Storing scalar data is always a safer alternative.

 #### It isn't actually that slow